TheEngineRoom-UniGe/OWLOOP/README.md

     - [Remove](https://github.com/EmaroLab/owloop/wiki/6.-Example:-Removing-Axioms-from-an-Ontology) axioms from an
     ontology by using descriptors.

-## 4. Some details about the OWLOOP dependencies
+## 4. Some details about OWLOOP dependencies

 [Gradle](https://github.com/EmaroLab/owloop/blob/master/build.gradle) is used for building OWLOOP.
 The following are the minimum dependencies that your `build.gradle` file should include in order to use OWLOOP features: